 Collective work, the Encyclopedia is defined thus by Diderot: "The aim is to bring together knowledge scattered over the surface of the Earth; to lay bare its general system to the Men with whom we live, and to transmit it to the Men who will come after us".
 This is the first time in the history of ideas that a group of thinkers has set itself the objective of producing a "Classified Universal Dictionary of Human Knowledge", an objective shared by the World Expos.

 The second space in the permanent exhibition displays a definition of progress in relation with the theme of the Pavilion’s geographical wing: mobility.
-Six of the Pavilion's Sponsors will present their innovations in terms of mobility, each in a dedicated staged space.
+Six of the Pavilion's Sponsors present their innovations in terms of mobility, each in a dedicated staged space.
 These sponsors are: CNES, Renault, ENGIE and Ile-de-France Region, Accor and FLYING WHALES.

 Mobility by ENGIE and the Île-de-France Region

-Combining business know-how, heritage and technological history, and the Region’s emblematic sites, the experience of the ENGIE and Ile-de-France Region space will transport the visitor to the epicentre of the transformations towards new forms of mobility, their key energies and their infrastructure.Find out more
+Combining business know-how, heritage and technological history, and the Region’s emblematic sites, the experience of the ENGIE and Ile-de-France Region space transport the visitor to the epicentre of the transformations towards new forms of mobility, their key energies and their infrastructure.Find out more

 ENGIE and the Île-de-France Region on the France Pavilion